Understanding Brand Loyalty in Marketing

 - Customer service standards and procedures.

 - Strong and consistent brand image that customers can easily identify, relate to and are even willing to display or wear (and may even pay for the privilege!).
-A promotional product strategy can strengthen the organization's image and appeal.

 - Maintaining a media and public relations presence that helps assure customers and stakeholders that an organization is an active player in the market and community.
 These days, this presence also includes activity on social media networks.